Download the PHP package craftcms/shopify without Composer

 Checkout

 While solutions exist for creating a customized shopping experience, checkout will always happen on Shopify’s platform.
-This is not a technical limitation so much as it is a policy—Shopify’s checkout flow is fast, reliable, secure, and familiar to many shoppers.
+This is a policy matter, not a technical limitation of the plugin (or any other integration, for that matter)—Shopify’s checkout flow is fast, reliable, secure, and familiar to many shoppers.

 If you want your customers’ entire journey to be kept on-site, we encourage you to try out our powerful ecommerce plugin, Commerce.